Automatic Reasoning on Recursive Data-Structures with Sharing: The Frame Rule

 The second property is important for \emph{successive} uses of the frame rules.
 Our rule ({\sc FR}) above only provides for the first property.
 We accommodate the second property with the other rule ({\sc EV}), i.e., the ``propagation of separation'' rule.

 The two concepts of evolution and enclosure in fact exist in SL, \emph{implicitly}.
 Given the triple $T = \oldtriple{\phi}{P}{\psi}$, assume that $\heap$ is the heap housing the precondition $\phi$ and $\heap'$ is the heap housing the postcondition $\psi$.
-In SL, the frame rule also requires that $T \leadsto \Evolve(\heap, \heap')$ and that $T \leadsto \Enclose(\heap)$.
+In SL, the frame rule also requires that $T \leadsto \SEvolve(\heap, \heap')$ and that $T \leadsto \SEnclose(\heap)$.
 In short, this means that whenever the traditional frame rule in SL\footnote{We assume an SL fragment without magic wands.} is applicable, our frame rules are also applicable without any additional complexity.

-However, in general our assertion language allows for multiple subheaps, which entails more expressive power, but at the cost that we no longer can resort to the above default.
-For this paper, we require the specifications to also nominate the subheaps participating in the evolution and/or enclosure relations.
-Such relations are stated under the keyword {\bf frame}, following the typical {\bf requires} and {\bf ensures} keywords.
-We demonstrate this in Section~\ref{sec:drive} when presenting our driving example.
+However, in general our assertion language allows for multiple subheaps, which entails more expressive power, but at the cost that we no longer can resort to the abovementioned default.
+For this paper, we require the specifications to also nominate the subheaps participating in the evolution and/or enclosure relations, stated under the keyword {\bf frame}, following the typical {\bf requires} and {\bf ensures} keywords.
+We demonstrate this in Section~\ref{sec:drive} with our driving example.

 {\bf Proving the Evolution and Enclosure relations.} The next question of interest is how the evolution and enclosure relations are practically checked.
 For evolution, we use the rules in \mbox{Fig.~\ref{fig:evolve}}.
 In the rule \rulen{CALL},